How Training for Caregivers Can Support Your Nursing Team

 • Ambulating

 Caregivers commonly work in the home care setting as companions, providing socialization and assistance with daily needs.
-With specialized caregiver training, they may work as home health aides or in a healthcare setting.
+With specialized caregiver training, they may work as home health aides or in a hospital setting.
 In these environments, their job duties may become more safety-focused and require a deeper understanding of healthcare terminology.

 How Do Caregivers Reduce the Burden for Direct Care Staff?